Clustering of multivariate tail dependence using conditional methods: Methodology

-The PAM algorithm takes a single hyperparameter, the number of clusters, $k$.
-We follow \citet{Thorndike1953-ie} and use the total within-group sum of squares ($\mathrm{TWGSS}$) to select $k$.
+The PAM algorithm takes a single hyperparameter, namely the number of clusters, $k$.
+We follow the classical elbow criterion of \citet{Thorndike1953-ie}, based on the total within-cluster dissimilarity (TWD), to select $k$.
 We find in our simulation study (Section~\ref{sec:sim}) that this method correctly identifies $k$.
-Specifically, we define the $\mathrm{TWGSS}$ as
+Specifically, for a given dissimilarity matrix $M$, we define the $\mathrm{TWD}$ as

-where $\eJSGa{s, \kappa_c}$ is the dissimilarity in Equation~\eqref{eq:jsga_integral} evaluated for site $s$ and the medoid site $\kappa_c$ of cluster $c$, $c = 1, \ldots, k$.
-We plot $\mathrm{TWGSS}(k)$ against $k$ and select the optimal number of clusters as the value of $k$ beyond which additional clusters yield only negligible reductions in $\mathrm{TWGSS}$, corresponding to the ``elbow'' of the curve \citep{Hastie2009}.
+where $\kappa_c$ is the medoid index of cluster $\mathcal{C}_c$.
+When $M=M^{(i)}$, this criterion is specific to conditioning variable $i$, whereas when M is an aggregated dissimilarity matrix (e.g.\ $M=d^{-1}\sum_{i=1}^{d}M^{(i)}$), it is based on the aggregated dissimilarities.
+We plot $\mathrm{TWD}(k)$ against $k$ and select the optimal number of clusters as the value beyond which additional clusters yield only negligible reductions in $\mathrm{TWD}$, corresponding to the ``elbow'' of the curve \citep{Hastie2009}.